Textualize/textual/docs/guide/compound.md

 1. The message `DateCleared` is to be used when the date is edited and completely erased.
 2. The message `Selected` is sent when the user inputs a valid date and confirms it.
-3. We handle the message `EditableText.Display` from the superclass by preventing it from bubbling and then posting the appropriate message from `DatePicker`.
+3. We handle the message `EditableText.Display` from the superclass to prevent it from bubbling and then we post the appropriate message from `DatePicker`.
-4. We handle the message `EditableText.Edit` from the superclass by preventing it from bubbling.
+4. We handle the message `EditableText.Edit` from the superclass to prevent it from bubbling.

 On top of doing this custom message handling, we also modify the placeholder text in the underlying `Input` widget, we add a bell sound when the user tries to input a date that cannot be parsed, and we add a property `date` to make it easier to access the date of the `DatePicker`: